-18. EMPLOYEE BENEFIT PLAN
+15. EMPLOYEE BENEFIT PLAN

 Full time PRC employees of the Group are eligible to participate in a government-mandated multi-employer defined contribution plan under which certain pension benefits, medical care, unemployment insurance and employee housing fund are provided to these employees.
 The PRC labor regulations require the Group to accrue for these benefits based on a percentage of each employee's salary income.
-Total provisions for employee benefits were US\$1,910,868, US\$2,654,545 and US\$4,332,246 for the years ended December 31, 2016, 2017 and 2018, respectively, reported as a component of salary and compensation expenses when incurred.
+Total provisions for employee benefits were US\$1,910,868 and US\$2,654,545 for the years ended December 31, 2016 and 2017, respectively, reported as a component of salary and compensation expenses when incurred.

-19. STATUTORY RESERVES AND RESTRICTED NET ASSETS
+16. STATUTORY RESERVES AND RESTRICTED NET ASSETS

 In accordance with the PRC laws and regulations, the Group's subsidiaries located in the PRC, are required to provide for certain statutory reserves.
 These statutory reserve funds include one or more of the following: (i) a general reserve, (ii) an enterprise expansion fund or discretionary reserve fund, and (iii) a staff bonus and welfare fund.
 Subject to certain cumulative limits, the general reserve fund requires a minimum annual appropriation of 10% of after-tax profit (as determined under accounting principles generally accepted in China at each year-end); the other fund appropriations are at the subsidiaries' or the affiliated PRC entities' discretion.
 These statutory reserve funds can only be used for specific purposes of enterprise expansion, staff bonus and welfare, and are not distributable as cash dividends except in the event of liquidation of Group's subsidiaries, affiliated PRC entities and their respective subsidiaries.
-The Group's subsidiaries are required to allocate at least 10% of their after-tax profits to the general reserve that reached 50% of their registered capital threshold and therefore they will allocate at least 10% of their after-tax profits to the general reserve that reached 50% of their registered capital threshold and therefore they will allocate at least 10% of their after-tax profits to the general reserve fund.
+The Group's subsidiaries are required to allocate at least 10% of their after-tax profits to the general reserve until such reserve has reached 50% of their respective registered capital.
+As of December 31, 2016 and 2017, none of the Group's PRC subsidiaries has a general reserve that reached 50% of their registered capital threshold and therefore they will allocate at least 10% of their after tax profits to the general reserve fund.